 The answer is quite simple you don’t.
-But if you are serious about lure fishing you only have to go on any forum or Facebook page to find someone that isn’t using it.
+But if you are serious about lure fishing, you only have to go on any forum or Facebook page to find someone who isn’t using it.
 EVERYONE DOES!

 Our type of fishing can be quite hardcore in the way of the terrains we fish over.
-Hazards like rocks kelp and structure that those bass could be hiding around.
+Hazards like rocks, kelp and structures that the bass could be hiding around.

-There is no stretch with braid so your more direct with the lure.
-I have also found with braid while bait fishing off the rocks is way better.
-The reason being you can have a heavier braid line say 40 to 50lb on a fixed spool and get out of those snag that the tide can drag you into.
-Ultimately, you end up losing less tackle.
+There is no stretch with the braid, so you’re more direct with the lure.
+I have also found that braid while bait fishing off the rocks is way better.
+The reason is you can have a heavier braid line, say 40 to 50lb, on a fixed spool and get out of those snags that the tide can drag you into.
+Ultimately, you end up losing alot less tackle.

-Braid is also a lot thinner than mono so we can get more line on our spool.
-This is also better for casting because the line is thinner it comes off the reel much better.
+Braid is also a lot thinner than mono so that we can get more line on our spool.
+This is also better for casting because it is thinner; it comes off the reel much better.

 Do I Need Braided Fishing Line?